 *Please note the differences between titles ‘lawyer’ and ‘attorney’: According to the Dictionary.com, an attorney or ‘attorney-at-law’ is a member of the legal profession who represents a client in court when pleading or defending a case.
 In the US, the term ‘attorney’ applies to any lawyer.

-In the UK, those who practice law are divided into barristers, who represent clients in open court and may appear at the bar, and solicitors, who are permitted to conduct litigation in court but not to plead cases in open court.
+In the UK, those who practice law are divided into two career streams: you can either become a barrister (represent clients in open court and appear at the bar), or you could choose to become a solicitor (permitted to conduct litigation but not to plead cases in open court).

 A barrister, (who may be called an advocate in some countries), does not deal directly with clients but does so through a solicitor.
 A solicitor is the UK equivalent of the US attorney-at-law.
 Counsel usually refers to a body of legal advisers but also pertains to a single legal adviser and is a synonym for advocate barrister, counsellor, and counsellor-at-law.